trummerschlunk/master_me/README.md

 It is a fast brickwall limiter which will not allow any peaks above the desired 'ceiling'.
 The 'brickwall' process is a protection limiter and will not sound nice, if it needs to work a lot.

+#### custom module: stereo correct
+this process was custom developed for the Chaos Computer Club's VOC (video operation center).
+It constantly checks the phase of an incoming signal.

+If phase == 1, all audio is made mono.
+If phase == -1, one channel is phase switched and the audio is monofied.

+This helps detect and fix broken audio signals and unwanted panning.

 # Building

 Build requirements: gcc or clang as compiler, faust and gnu make